Tuna Diet Risks & Weight Loss Benefits (Beware of Mercury)

 Although the tuna diet seems like a solid diet choice for quick and effective weight loss at face value, a closer examination shows that this diet has more risks than potential benefits.

-Lastly, eating only tuna for three days can cause serious medical issues due to tuna’s high mercury content.
-And if you’re wondering if shrimp is good for weight loss, similar rules about moderating you intake apply across the board for most types of fish.
+Lastly, consuming only tuna for three days can lead to serious medical issues because of its high mercury content.
+If you’re considering whether shrimp is good for weight loss, similar moderation rules apply to most types of fish.

 Almost every person who has wanted to lose weight has tried to do it quickly, in one way or another.
 Nevertheless, even if you’re in a time crunch and need to lose weight fast, the tuna diet isn’t a great idea.
-A healthy weight loss of one to two pounds per week is optimal and is achievable through a balanced diet, some exercise, and a little persistence.
+A healthy weight loss rate of one to two pounds per week can be achieved with a balanced diet, regular exercise, and some persistence.

 About the Author